WHOI-ITP/ITP-Python/README.md

 Keyword | Description
 :--- | :---
 latitude | a two element list specifying the Southern and Northern bounding parallels.
 Acceptable range is [-90 to 90] longitude | a two element list specifying the Western and Eastern bounding meridians.
-Acceptable meridian range is [-180, 180]. date_time | a two element list specifying the start and end times of the search.
+Acceptable meridian range is [-180 to 180]. date_time | a two element list specifying the start and end time bounds.
 Times must be specified in Python `datetime`. system | a list of ITP system numbers to filter for.

 ```